Legal Betting Sites in New Zealand 2025

 Read on as we breakdown all you need to know about betting on sports, legally, in New Zealand.
-Want to be confident in which bookies are legitimate and have the best track record?
-In this article, I will introduce you to the best legal sports betting sites available in New Zealand and tell you what you need to do to find them.
+Want to be confident that you’re not breaking the law?
+Keen to find out which bookies are legitimate and have the best track record?
+Below, I run over the best legal sports betting sites available in New Zealand and tell you what you need to do to find them.

-From sports coverage to payment options, I’ve discussed and dissected every detail to bring you the ultimate guide below.
+From sports coverage to payment options, licenses and everything in between, I’ve discussed and dissected every detail to bring you the ultimate guide below.

 Bet365